Read our founder’s letter and learn more about our shift.

 Applying this reasonable provocation of thinking to business, we need to abandon the idea of human-centered innovation—the hitherto dominant brand of innovation based on meeting human needs, catering mostly to convenience and comfort—and shift to what I call “humane innovation.”
 Humane means treating all life and resources with dignity and respect, bringing the best of humanity to the task of creating new things and experiences, yet it no longer puts the human at the center of the universe.

 Humane innovation begins at home.
 We at Indeed have been part of the old system for too long, and the degree of rebellion we exhibited—aside from the occasional client we said no to—is negligible.
 We are now poised to change that for real, and move from “human-first” to “humane innovation.”
 We must shift our philosophy and evolve our business model.
 We must begin to move our business toward becoming a circular business.
 This means that beyond “green-washing,” we are going to fundamentally redesign the tenets of our business, aligning it with what is demanded of us as “innovation citizens” to tackle them.
-We want to become part of the circular economy but also know how much we need to learn and grow in order to get there.
+We want to become part of the circular economy but also know how much we need to learn and grow to get there.

 We are reinventing ourselves to design in service of humane wellbeing that considers the needs of all living things and resources, in service of advancing a more humane, sustainable future.